Skip to main content

 Citations:

-• The child's admission, review, and dismissal (ARD) committee has determined that satisfactory performance on the required end-of-course assessment instruments is not necessary for graduation.
+• The child's admission, review, and dismissal (ARD) committee has determined that satisfactory performance on the required end-of-course assessment instruments is not required for graduation.

 Citations:

-A child entering grade 9 in the 2014-15 school year and thereafter who receives special education services may also graduate and be awarded a regular high school diploma if the child meets the following criteria:
+A child who receives special education services may also graduate and be awarded a regular high school diploma if the child meets the following criteria:

 Citations: